-Throughout the 5 or 7 years Music course you are assessed using the following assessment objectives which ensure that you can cumulatively build your subject understanding in preparation for future BTEC and A Level study.
-There are 6 assessment points each year that we term Praising Stars©.
+Throughout the 5 Music course you are assessed using the following assessment objectives which ensure that you can cumulatively build your subject understanding in preparation for future BTEC There are 6 assessment points for Y7-9 and 6 assessment points for Y10 and 5 assessment points in Y11 that we term Praising Stars©.
 We assess how you at your current stage of study are on track to reach your end of stage targets which are formulated on aspirational expectation from their KS2 starting points.
 We make an informed prediction from our holistic assessments based on our subject mapping of expectation across the Music curriculum.